micka-coder/talmedia/tanakh/i samuel/tanakh-i samuel-chapter-13-rashi_en.md

 <b>Till the time set by Shmuel.</b> This verse has a missing word.
 [The verse means to say], "till the appointed time set by Shmuel," or "to the appointed time of Shmuel."
 An example of this is, "And two men, officers of troops were the son of Shaul."
 Scripture should have written, "were to the son of Shaul."<sup>6</sup><i class="footnote"> II Shmuel 4:2.</i> Here too, "which was set by Shmuel," who had said to him, "Wait seven days until I come to you."<sup>7</sup><i class="footnote">Above 10:8.</i>

 ### passuk 9
-<b>Bring me the burnt-offering.</b> A non-Kohen is permitted to sacrifice on a high place.
+<b>Bring me the burnt-offering.</b> A non-kohein is permitted to sacrifice on a high place.

 ### passuk 10